bessarabov/mac2mqtt/README.md

 You can send string `displaysleep` to this topic.
 It will turn off display.
 Sending some other value will do nothing.

+### PREFIX + `/command/displaywake`

+You can send string `displaywake` to this topic.
+It will turn on display.
+Sending some other value will do nothing.

+### PREFIX + `/command/displaylock`

+You can send the string `displaylock` to this topic to lock the screen.
+You can also send the string `displaylock_sleep` to this topic to not only lock the screen but also put the computer to sleep.
+Sending some other value will do nothing.

 ### PREFIX + `/command/runshortcut`

 You can send the name of a shortcut to this topic.
 It will run this shortcut in the Shortcuts app.